How to Fax from a Chromebook (No App, No Fax Machine)

 Common Questions About Faxing from a Chromebook

 What if I need to send more than two faxes?
-Credits start at $1.99 for 10 pages.
+One $1.99 credit covers one outbound fax of up to 10 uploaded pages.
 There is no forced monthly subscription.
 You pay when you need to send, not on a recurring basis unless you want a plan.

 Can I fax to government agencies from a Chromebook?
 Yes.
 Common fax destinations like the IRS and Social Security Administration work exactly the same from a Chromebook as from any other device.
 So do industry fax workflows for real estate and insurance.